 Will my land be visited during the survey?

 Your land may be visited if you are situated in our survey area.
 Steams sample sites are chosen depending on a variety of factors such as density of streams, geology of the local area and relief of terrain.
-Sampling teams always endeavor to seek permission from the landowner to access private land and will have high visibility clothing, branded vehicles, and Department of Communications, Climate Action and Environment ID cards.
-The sampling is currently conducted by OCAE Consultants Ltd on behalf of the Tellus project.
-If you are still concerned about the identity of the teams you can call the free information line on 1800 303 516 for verification.
+Sampling teams always endeavour to seek permission from the landowner to access private land and will have high visibility clothing, branded vehicles, and Department of Communications, Climate Action and Environment ID cards.
+If you are still concerned about the identity of the teams you can call the free information line on 1800 45 55 65 for verification.

 Where can I get more information?